0cjs/sedoc/8bit/sbc/SuperAKI-80.md

   manual about pinout and diode direction.
 - 3.6V lithium battery for RAM backup.

-Decoupling, pull-ups, pull-downs:
-- 3× 1 μF caps.
-- 5× 0.1 μF caps for decoupling.
-  __WARNING:__ the board diagram marks these locations as 1 μF.
-- 5× 10 KΩ resistors in various locations
+Decoupling/bypass caps:
+- 7× decoupling caps.
+The manual suggests 1 μF, but I don't see why you'd not use the standard 0.1 μF.
+- The manual BoM also lists 5× 0.1 μF that can't be found on the schematic or the board diagram.

 ROM:
 - 2764 (8K × 8 bits), 27128 (16K) or 27256 (32K) EEPROM.
 - DIP-28W socket for the EPROM.
 This must _not_ have a cross-bar in the middle because the RAM sits under the ROM.
 (We really need to figure out how to use a ZIF socket here.)

+Power:
+- 100 μF cap.
+- 1× LM2930 or LM7805 voltage regulator.
+(Or use an external regulated PSU.)
+  - Pinout (looking at front): 3=IN, 2=GND, 1=OUT.

 RS-232 Serial:
 - 1× [MAX232] for ±12 V RS-232 levels on `CN4` (optional).